 • Develop a comprehensive training program that covers all essential job duties, safety protocols, and company policies.

-• Provide ongoing training to employees to help them stay current with new technology, industry trends, and beat practices.
+• Provide ongoing training to employees to help them stay current with new technology, industry trends, and best practices.

 • Encourage employees to provide feedback on their training experiences and suggest improvements.